-Although dogs are banned from many beaches and parks in Dubai, there are still a lot of places that welcome dogs in the city, so we’ve put together a few suggestions.
+Although dogs are banned from many beaches and parks in Dubai, there are still a lot of places to take your dog in Dubai, so we’ve put together a few suggestions.

 Located in Downtown Dubai, Burj Park is one of the few parks in Dubai that allows dogs to roam.
 It’s located beneath the Burj Khalifa and right near the Dubai Fountains, so there are incredible views everywhere around you.
 It’s a fantastic place for you and your pooch to visit at any time of the day (although night time will obviously be much cooler) – just make sure you have a lead and plenty of poo bags!